 How to Burn FLV File to DVD on Mac/ Windows

-It doesn't matter what format is, FLV or any other digital video file formats, burning a (FLV) video onto DVD is a fairly straight-forward process with DVD Creator for Mac, a light weight tool that has not more options to confuse you.
-In additional to burning a DVD you can pop into your DVD player and enjoy, the software also gives you power to create and write ISO images, DVD folder as well as DVDMedia.
+It doesn't matter what format is, FLV or any other digital video file format, burning a (FLV) video onto DVD is a fairly straight-forward process with DVD Creator for Mac, a light weight tool that has not more options to confuse you.
+In additional to burning a DVD you can pop into your DVD player and enjoy, the software also gives you power to create ISO images, DVD folder as well as DVDMedia.
 One of the advantages of the tool is that it comes with 40+ stationary and animated templates to touch up the creation of project.

 If you are using a Windows machine, just turn to the equivalent version - DVD Creator for Windows to burn FLV to play on DVD, so as to view it on a TV using DVD player.

 Burning a FLV flash video is a fairly simple process, this tutorial will guide you through the steps about how to burn FLV to DVD on Mac OS X.

 Once the installation has completed, launch the program.
 The first thing that you need to do is click "+" button on the toolbar to add as many FLV video files as you want to burn.
 Added videos (and photos) will be displayed as thumbnails on the right portion of the screen, and you can move the files around and change the order of them by clicking "↑" and "↓".